So, free software did get your attention!

 Kubuntu Linux Hats off to my favorite software developer, Linus Torvalds, who released the first version of Linux on 17 September 1991, what is now affectionately known as Linux’s Birthday.
 Kubuntu is actually a developmental “fork” of Ubuntu Linux created in 2004.

 Anyone, regardless of their technical ability, can install and run Kubuntu Linux on their existing laptop or desktop.
 Assuming that some version of Windows is already installed on your computer, Kubuntu will provide a menu at boot time where you can select to run either operating system.
-Kubuntu is the operating system of choice in our home, with TuxBoy, and at Our Legacy Matters, and has been since the earliest versions were available.
+Kubuntu is the operating system of choice in our home and has been since the earliest versions were available.
 Here’s a screenshot of my laptop (minus all the applications I would normally have running, like those listed above):

 Icons from left to right: K-Menu (i.e., Windows Start button); show the desktop; application launcher (Firefox, Thunderbird, Chrome, file manager, etc.); application taskbar (the gray, open area in the middle); desktop selector (four are configured); KDE Connect (seamless connection to Android phones); Bluetooth connections; KeePassX (password manager); WiFi connections; battery status (including wireless keyboard and mouse batteries); encrypted file vault; clipboard; volume control and sound mixer; hidden and inactive notifications (USB devices, printers, etc.); digital clock; trash bin.